Pallbearer: Etymology

 A pall is a heavy cloth that is draped over a coffin.
 Thus the term pallbearer is used to signify someone who "bears" the coffin which the pall covers.
 In the Holy Roman Empire, a soldier wore a cape or cloak called the pallium.
 In medieval times the term pallium was shortened to pall.
 Christians would use a pall to cover their loved ones when burying them.

 Buddhist culture

 In Ancient Indian Buddhist cultural traditions of grieving, often requires pallbearers to consume a vegetarian diet which excludes garlic, onions, leek and chives.
 They tend to also abstain from alcohol for at least 49 days after passing.
 This is thought to be the maximum duration likely between death and rebirth.
 Hence, acts might be performed frequently during this duration in order to produce merit for the dead.
 Thus, this leads up to the ‘ending’ ritual on the last day.
-In every tradition of Buddhism, there seem to be spiritualist who communicates with the dead at the request of the pallbearer.
+In every tradition of Buddhism, there is a spiritualist who communicates with the dead at the request of the pallbearer.
 Usually, the primary reason is to make sure that there has been sufficient merit produced by the deceased's family to prevent an unwanted rebirth.